 There is a long list of reasons why you should visit Albania 🥰.
-However, it is important to remember that Albania has only been a “free” country since the 90s and, for that reason, it has some particular features that may not match the typical image we have of European countries.
+However, it is important to remember that Albania has only been a “free” country since the 90s, so it has some particular features that may not match the typical image we have of European countries.

-So, to help you better plan your trip to this country that has so much to offer, I decided to write this post with some things you should know before visiting Albania.
+So, to help you better plan your trip to this country with so much to offer, I wrote this post with some things you should know before visiting Albania.
 Some are stranger than others, but my goal here is that you know what to expect in Albania!

 Even so, it is also possible to choose to travel by public transport.
 These are mainly buses and small vans, as the train network is quite bad.
 However, you should take into consideration that: